After having just written this piece -

 A quick note, though.
 I once bought into the Sawyl theory that the origin of the Pendragon epithet should be sought in the so-called Sarmatian draco.
 My own research, however, soon dispelled the notion.
 Not only was it now accepted by the best scholars that Pendragon meant 'chief warrior' or 'chief of warriors', and that Geoffrey of Monmouth's interpretation of 'Dragon's Head' was ridiculous, I could not find any evidence of the strictly Sarmatian draco ever having existed (see https://mistshadows.blogspot.com/2024/02/there-is-absolutely-no-evidence-for.html).
 And, indeed, the identification of Uther Pendragon with Illtud depends upon the proper reading of Pendragon.

-After several different theories have appeared in several different books (of sometimes, in different versions of the same book!), the apparent confluence of Northern and Southern Arthurs come back together in this volume.
+After several different theories have appeared in several different books (of sometimes, in different versions of the same book!), the apparent confluence of Northern and Southern Arthurs come back together in the following volume.
 As intensive recent work on St. Illtud (terribilis miles, magister militum) has confirmed my belief that he was Uther Pendragon, and as Illtud himself seems to have become conflated/confused with Sawyl of the North - the true father of Arthur - THE BATTLE-LEADER OF RIBCHESTER must now be considered my best "grand unified" theory.

 No comments: